 Reducing food loss and waste plays a significant role in improving food security, food safety, quality, and increasing efficiency.
 FAO puts focus on the reduction of losses that occurs between harvest and the market, or post-harvest.

 Combating post-harvest food loss is challenging, but the benefits are plenty.
 Reducing food loss is also one step closer toward a sustainable future.
 Here’s how:

 World Resources Institute’s analysis suggests that reducing food loss and waste could be a global strategy for attaining a sustainable food future.
-Based on data, they suggest that reducing the global rate of food loss from 24% to 12% can close around 22% of the 6,000 trillion kcal per year gap between food available today and that needed in 2050.
+Based on data, they suggest that reducing the global rate of food loss from 24% to 22% calories can close around 22% of the 6,000 trillion kcal per year gap between food available today and that needed in 2050.

-Currently, majority of staple commodities such as maize, cereal grains, and rice suffer loss during post-harvest handling and storage.
+Currently, the majority of staple commodities such as maize, cereal grains, and rice suffer loss during post-harvest handling and storage.
 In one study, about 11.7% of harvested maize were found lost, and two-thirds of this happens during the storage period.
 Rice in developing countries, meanwhile, are being destroyed post-harvest at a 14-16% rate.
 Cereal grains are also wasted at the rate of 30% every year due to poor post-harvest practices.

-With improved efforts to reduce such losses, the said commodities could feed more people instead of going to waste; there will more food in the plates of 790 million people who are still suffering from hunger.
+With improved efforts to reduce such losses, the said commodities could feed more people instead of going to waste; there will be more food in the plates of 790 million people who are still suffering from hunger.
 And, there will be lesser crops damaged by pests, inclement weather, and ineffective drying procedures.

 Better lives for farmers